huaminghuangtw/Second-Brain/permanent-notes/Active Listening.md

 "A good listener is one who helps us OVERHEAR ourselves."

+Liston to what is not being said.
 Listen intently before replying.
 Listening with compassion.

 Being able to listen well is a superpower—keep asking people "*Is there more?*", until there is no more.